sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/resources.md

   ...
 ```

-  *Note:* The cpus, men, disk, and gpus parameters above specify the allocated resources and therefore define the maximum amount of resources a task can use.
+  *Note:* The `cpus`, `mem`, `disk`, and `gpus` parameters above specify the allocated resources and therefore define the maximum amount of resources a task can use.
 This number is not necessarily the same as the amount of resources a task actually uses.
 That number is usually lower.

   ## Scaling Applications

-  When we need more resources for our app, we can scale in two dimensions: horizontally and vertically.
+  When you need more resources for your app, you can scale in two dimensions: horizontally and vertically.

   ### Scale horizontally by increasing the instance count